ashok-dahal-codes/odin-recipes/README.md

 # odin-recipes
-this is repo for the html tutorial for beginner and i hold the recipes
+repo from the html tutorial for beginner and it hold the recipes that is the basic for learnig html tags elements links and lists.